-An IGD course typically focuses on one social identity category such as race, gender, sexuality, or socio-economic status (though there is always acknowledgment that multiple identities work in tandem to shape a person’s perspectives).
+IGD 150 is a half-credit course that, when taken twice, satisfies one of the two DE requirements.
+It meets once per week for 9 weeks.
+A section of IGD 150 typically focuses on one social identity category such as race, gender, sexuality, or socio-economic status (though there is always acknowledgment that multiple identities work in tandem to shape a person’s perspectives).
 The course gives students a chance to listen and talk with one another about how they experience and think about the consequences of their membership in that category.
 Students are asked to read, watch, or listen to a variety of materials (e.g., chapters from history, psychology, or sociology books, essays by noted public intellectuals, artistic pieces expressing a lived experience).
 They are asked to write responses to prompts designed to encourage critical thinking and reflection about their own opinions or lived experience through the lens of the assigned material.
 During class, they engage in structured exercises and discussion designed to deepen their understanding of the material and each other.
 And, of course, they are asked to employ their new knowledge and interpersonal skills to practice intergroup dialogue.

 Jenna Azar, IGD Program Co-Director, was interviewed and asked to comment on IGD 150 and racism:

 How do you think the class is working to dismantle institutional racism?